-This Is The Story Of How A Man Built A \$200 Investment Into A Mail Order Business Now Doing Over 53,000,000 Yearly.
+This Is The Story Of How A Man Built A 5200 Investment Into A Mail Order Business Now Doing Over \$3,000,000 Yearly.
 It Could Be Your Story, Too.
 It Could Be Your Path To Financial Security And Independence by MAX ADLER, Chairman of the Board, Spencer Gifts, Inc.

-ATLANTIC CITY, N. J.-A little over twelve years ago, I decided I was tired of working for other I was tired of working for other people . . . tired of waiting for tiny raises . . tired of worrying about losing my job.
+ATLANTIC CITY, N. J.-A little over twelve years ago, I decided I was tired of working for other people . . . tired of waiting for tiny raises . . . tired of worrying tiny raises . . . tired of waiting for tiny raises . . . tired of worrying about losing my job.
 I decided to heck with it!
 I decided to go into business for myself.